The best ways to take money abroad in 2025

 Pre-paid cards are a fairly new way to take money on holiday.
 You simply put as much cash as you want on the card before the start of your holiday (or even top up while you are away).
 Pre-paid travel cards can be used in a similar way to a credit or debit card, and you can even use them to withdraw money from an ATM (using a pin that is sent out once you set up the card).

-Most cards will allow you to check the card balance and add or withdraw funds, either by phone or over the internet.
+Most cards will allow you to check the card balance and add or withdraw funds, either by phone, online or via an app.
 The charges on these cards vary by provider, so you will need to check the terms and conditions.
-At present, most prepaid cards are only available in the main world currencies, but as their usage increases, more currencies will inevitability become available.

 Be aware, however, if you use a pre-paid card when checking into a hotel or hiring a car, the provider may ‘ring fence' an amount on your card to protect themselves against future charges for services used or damage incurred.
 Typically a hotel will ‘ring fence' around £250, whilst a hire car firm could ‘ring fence' as much as £1,000.
 This amount will not be physically taken from your card but it will mean you'll be unable to spend that amount until you have checked out of the hotel or returned the car.